While your students live on this earth, they will never be perfect. They’re going to mess up and make mistakes. It’s a part of life.

 It’s impossible to separate the word “holiness” from its context in scripture, meaning that we can’t just use Webster’s Dictionary to define it, but rather God’s Word.

-In the Old Testament, holiness refers to God’s separation of sin and evil from the sinfulness of man.
+In the Old Testament, holiness refers to God’s separation of sin, evil and all that is wrong.

 God is a holy being completely different from anything or anyone else.

-God is altogether different from man: perfect, awesome, majestic, and supreme.
+God is altogether different from man: perfect, majestic, and supreme.

-We will always be men (and women), and God will always be God, meaning that we can never compare to his perfect “set apart-ness.”
+We will always be human, and God will always be God, meaning that we can never compare to his perfect “set apart-ness.”

 But then how can God ask us to be holy just like He is?